SOAR - Dallas Chapter

 BOARD OF DIRECTORS:

 Kristine Ratevosyan was born and raised in Yerevan, Armenia.
-She moved to America eleven years ago, and is currently in school getting her Bachelor’s Degree in Finance at the University of North Texas.
-Kristine is involved in many non-profit organizations in the DFW area such as Children’s Advocacy Center, Habitat for Humanity, Minnie’s Food Pantry, Frisco Family Services, Dallas Furniture Bank, and FMSC.
-She is also an active member in St. Sarkis Armenian Orthodox Church in Carrollton, on the board of ACYOA, and an active volunteer or ArmeniaFest.
+She moved to America in 2006, and is currently in school getting her Bachelor’s Degree in Finance at the University of North Texas.
+Kristine volunteers in many non-profit organizations in the DFW and is also an active member in St. Sarkis Armenian Orthodox Church in Carrollton.
+She’s on the board of ACYOA, ambassador for AYO, and an active volunteer for ArmeniaFest.
 Her passion is working with children and giving back to the community.

 Marla is a long time member of the Dallas St. Sarkis community .
 She and husband, Hamlet, have two sons, Nicholas and Stefan and five grandchildren.